hologram94/3DOF-RoboticArm-SPG30E/README.md

 ### Prerequisite (hardware)
 1. Arduino Mega
+2. Motor driver
-2. 12V DC power supply
+3. 12V DC power supply
-3. Jumper wires
+4. Jumper wires
-4. Printed parts
+5. Printed parts
-5. 3 Pin Male adapter
+6. 3 Pin Male adapter
-6. M3 screws (6 for each motor)
+7. M3 screws (6 for each motor)
-7. SG90 Servo motor
+8. SG90 Servo motor
-8. Any gripper design from thingiverse.
+9. Any gripper design from thingiverse. (we used this https://www.thingiverse.com/thing:2302957)

 ### Single Motor PID Coding
 1. Please refer the coding for the connection of the SPG30E,motor driver and arduino.